JRasmusBm/git-workshop/03_what_is_a_branch.md

 git log # notice what happened to HEAD
 ```

-Let me show you, let's create a bunch of commits:
+In order to create some more space to move around, let's create a bunch of commits:

 ```sh
 git checkout -b example